paulvha/SPS30_lora/README.md

-# BME280 and Sensirion SPS30 connecting to TTN
+# BME280 and Sensirion SPS30 connecting to TTN & Luftdaten

 ## ===========================================================